muno17/sqncd/README.md

     - DONE figure out how to add tempo
         - DONE add lights to show tempo on sequencer
     - DONE start, stop, pause buttons
-    - link midi channel selected to current button layout
+    - DONE link midi channel selected to current button layout
-        - only send to one output for now
+        - DONE only send to one output for now
-        - scan for new midi devices
     - DONE figure out how to link scales to note selection
     - DONE scale note table
     - DONE possibly just create an array instead when scale is picked based on key